Free4ky/Free4ky/README.md

 ---
 ### :man_technologist: About Me :
-- 🔭 I’m currently working on ...
+- :man_student: I'm studying for bachelor degree in RTU MIREA.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning machine learning and python.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: bestkomisar@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 ---

 ### :hammer_and_wrench: Languages and Tools :